 Research reveals that habits linked to existing habits and routines are 50-80% more likely to stick than those based on time or place alone.
 This process is called habit stacking.
 It leverages neural pathways already established in our brain to make new behaviors nearly automatic.
 As neuroscientist Andrew Huberman explains, "When you pair a new behavior with an existing trigger, you're essentially hitchhiking on neural circuits that are already well-developed."

 This exercise helps you identify your most reliable existing behaviors and strategically anchor new habits to them, creating an architecture where consistent behavior happens with minimal friction or motivation required.
-You are designing systems where good habits feel like the natural next step.

-More Mental Energy, Fewer Choices
+Fewer Choices =

-We're taught that more choices equal more freedom, but science reveals a surprising truth: the more decisions you make, the worse your choices become.
+We are taught that more choices equal more freedom, but science reveals a surprising truth: the more decisions you make, the worse your choices become.

 Research shows that each decision - big or small - drains a limited mental resource, creating "decision fatigue" that progressively impairs judgment.
 This explains why we're more likely to order takeout after making work decisions all day, why willpower crumbles in the evening, and why leaders like Steve Jobs wore the same outfit daily.